QuimTorra/AoC_2023/README.md

 # Advent Of Code 2023

-I'm gonna attempt to use a different language every day...
+Doing the challenge of using a different language every day.

+Each day, I'll post the full codes for both parts in the same file, although they share some code.

 ### List of languages used